-The biggest challenge for the Hyper-Kamiokande experiment will be the control of systematic uncertainties at the unprecedented level of about 3%.
+The biggest challenge for the Hyper-Kamiokande experiment will be the control of systematic uncertainties at the unprecedented level of about 3% or better.
 The Hyper-Kamiokande strategy is based on the successful experience of T2K, where the near detector (ND280) has a crucial role to constrain such systematic uncertainties.
-The French group had a primary role in the construction, maintenance and data exploitation of INGRID, WAGASCI and ND280 and we have today a leading role in the upgrade of the ND280 detector in preparation of the higher statistics expected after the J-PARC beam upgrade.
+The French groups had a primary role in the construction, maintenance and data exploitation of INGRID, WAGASCI and ND280.
+Today we play a leading role in the upgrade of the ND280 detector, being constructed for the phase II of T2K, described in a separate document.

 ND280 is a magnetized detector with outstanding tracking performances.
 It allows a precise measurement of the wrong sign background (measurement of neutrino background in the antineutrino beam), which is compulsory for the discovery of leptonic CP-violation.
-The upgrade of ND280 includes a new concept of 3D finely-segmented scintillator detector (superFGD) capable of exclusive measurements of the hadronic final states in neutrino-nucleus interactions.
-The superFGD enables the reconstruction of the neutrino energy with a calorimetric approach, also in presence of neutrons, thus validating the neutrino energy reconstruction based only on muon kinematics which is a large source of systematic uncertainty in the Hyper-Kamiokande water Cherenkov detector.
+The upgrade of ND280 includes two horizontal TPCs, built with the new semi-conductive cathode technology and employing resistive MicroMegas as readout system, a new concept of 3D finely-segmented scintillator detector (superFGD) capable of exclusive measurements of the hadronic final states in neutrino-nucleus interactions.
+The horizontal TPCs allow to cover the full angular range for the scattered lepton while the superFGD enables the reconstruction of the neutrino energy with a calorimetric approach, also in presence of neutrons, thus validating the neutrino energy reconstruction based only on muon kinematics which is a large source of systematic uncertainty in the Hyper-Kamiokande water Cherenkov detector.
+In addition 6 Time-Of-Flight modules will be installed around the new tracker system, to reduce backgrounds from interactions outside the Super-FGD.